bwengerDU/March_Madness/README.md

 * Determined which team stats were the most important per round (feature importance lists)

 ### Running Model on Unknown Data
 Once our model was trained for each round, we loaded our unknown data set (from the 2021-2022 season).
-After loading the unknown data into Jupyter Notebook, we followed a similar approach per round as when we trainied out model, doing the following:
+After loading the unknown data into Jupyter Notebook, we followed a similar approach per round as when we trainied our model, doing the following:

 * Scaled the data, loaded the data into our model
 * Generated win-loss predictions